 In so doing, they lose weeks and even months or years of concerted effort and usually become discouraged and quit their attempts to change habits that are negative, not realising that the underlying negative belief is the source of their failed attempt, not their lack of will or desire.

 The roller-coaster ride that most dieters experience is a clear example of why changing habits is a challenge in the face of an underlying negative belief.
-The only reason most diets fail is because the dieter has a negative underlying belief that goes unchecked.
+The only reason most diets fail is that the dieter has a negative underlying belief that goes unchecked.
 If the dieter has a belief such as 'I am fat' then no health or exercise regime aimed at changing habits will be met with permanent success if that belief remains intact.
 Sooner or later, he/she will take actions that resonate with that negative belief once more and so regain any weight they may have lost.
-They 'have to' because it is their belief not their habits that is running the show.
+They 'have to' because it is their belief, not their new habits, that is running the show.

 You do not have to wait to change your negative or limiting beliefs before changing habits to create new positive habits.
 Instead, you can work on the two together thereby speeding up the process.
 The emphasis here is to also change the negative beliefs, not to wait before changing habits.
 Change the two together and success will quickly be yours.
 Using the example of the dieter, changing his/her negative belief from 'I am fat' to 'Isn't it wonderful to be slim and healthy—I love my body' while at the same time systematically adopting new healthy eating and exercise habits that reflect the new belief, is the route to permanent success in changing habits.